PMGLuz/Power_Series_ODEs_System_Solver/README.md

 \frac{d \mathsf{W}}{dx} = \left(\frac{1}{x} \mathrm{R} + \Theta \right) \mathsf{W}\,,
 ```
 where $\mathrm{R}$ is a constant matrix $n\times n$ real matrix, and $\Theta$ is a $n\times n$ real analytic matrix around $x=0$.
 If $\mathrm{R}$ has only real eigenvalues, this package finds the intermediate matrices for the solutions using a power series expansion, around the singular point.
-The general solutions are of the form
+The general solutions, up to integration constants, are of the form
 ```math
  SolutionsMatrix(x) = TUMatrix.PMatrix.x^{SMatrix}\,.
 ```